London in Two Days: A Museum & Theater Itinerary for Art Lovers

 Westminster Abbey

-I’ve visited Westminster Abbey (#8) several times over the years, and it never fails to impress.
-I was practically the first person through the door with my pre-purchased ticket for 10 am entry.
-For almost all of my visit, I had the abbey virtually to myself.
+I’ve visited Westminster Abbey (#8) several times, and yet it never fails to impress.
+I was practically the first person through the door with my pre-purchased ticket for the 10 am entry.
+For almost all of my visit, I had the abbey to myself.

-Each guest was provided with an audio guide and headphones.
-Since my last visit in 2016, the audio guide has improved significantly.
-It was like a mini SmartPhone with a large screen that showed videos to accompany the audio.
+Each guest was provided with an audioguide and headphones.
+The audioguide was like a mini SmartPhone with a large screen that showed videos to accompany the audio.
 I listened to and watched every video!

 Wallace Collection